 - Has the team changed?
 For better or worse?

 - Has our position in the market changed?

 - Did we do what we said we would?

 Another way to shape your agenda is by identifying one or two major issues the company is facing that would benefit from the board’s unique expertise.
 Leverage these meetings to both inform the board and take advantage of the members’ experience and connections to further your shared goals.

-Set a time limit for each item on the agenda, and be realistic about how long each conversation might take—reference past board minutes to get an idea on this—and overestimate so that you don’t run out of time.
+Set a time limit for each item on the agenda, and be realistic about how long each conversation might take—reference past board minutes to get an idea on this (we have a board minutes template here)—and overestimate so that you don’t run out of time.
 Jeff Bonforte of Xobni recommends scheduling three-hour meetings, but “only 90 minutes of content, including a 45-minute deep dive on an issue that you actually need the board’s help to resolve.”

 You may get only a couple of hours with your board every few months, so use it thoughtfully.
 Don’t waste time on irrelevant presentations or get bogged down in procedure.
 The agenda will keep you on track.
 Once you’ve established it, prepare other materials to send to board members ahead of time.

 The easiest way to grind a board meeting to a halt is by flooding participants with new information and materials they need to process.
 Instead, make sure board members have all the information they need to make decisions well in advance of the actual meeting.
 While you may use a slide deck during your presentation, it should simply summarize the materials the attendees already have.

 Provide each board member with a comprehensive board pack: a package of informational materials that they review to prepare for the meeting.
 Although you probably have a lot to cover, keep these materials as brief as possible.
 The larger the pack, the less likely that members will read it all.
 Limit your materials to must-review items, and avoid extraneous data points.